Scattering of Skyrmions: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful for fruitful discussions with Nick Manton at various stages of the project.
 We would also like to thank Mareike Haberichter for useful discussions.
+SK enjoyed stimulating discussions with Manu Paranjape.
 This work was financially supported by the U.K. Engineering and Physical Science Research Council (Grant No. EP/I034491/1).
+DF acknowledges the Leverhulme Trust for financial support as part of the Program Grant: Scientific Properties Of Complex Knots.